Kanan Jarrus: Concept

 Executive producer Dave Filoni describes the character as a "cowboy Jedi".
 Animation supervisor Keith Kellogg said: "He is a Jedi but he's not a Jedi in the traditional sense that we've had before on the show.
 He's a little more rough around the edges.
 He's kept his lightsaber locked away, so he hasn't used it in a long time."
 After being blinded, Kanan has been compared to the Star Wars Legends character Rahm Kota from Star Wars: The Force Unleashed, another blinded Jedi, which led Pablo Hidalgo from the Lucasfilm story group to say on Twitter that both characters were inspired by Zatoichi.
 Filoni compared Kanan to Gandalf from The Lord of the Rings.
-The character's name was inspired by a road in Malibu, California called "Kanan Dume Road".
+The character's name was inspired by Kanan Dume Road in Malibu, California.

 Prior to auditioning, Prinze was unaware that he was about to audition for a Star Wars series; he only learned of this immediately beforehand in the studio parking lot, when an unknown "legendary voice actor" informed him what he was actually auditioning for.
 Although Disney originally did not want Prinze in the role, Filoni disagreed.
 Prinze was officially hired later that day.

 During the development of the second season, the character was originally slated to be killed by Maul in the episode "Twilight of the Apprentice."
 However, Disney objected to the idea, as they thought that the character should be in "every episode" of the series.
 In regards to the character's eventual death in the episode "Jedi Night" of the fourth season of Star Wars Rebels, Filoni felt this was a natural end to Kanan promising he will see Hera again before being blinded and said: "In that moment he's not bound as this material thing that the physicality of sight would be a limitation to him."
 While sketching storyboards for Kanan's death, Filoni became reluctant to kill the character, but Prinze, who "was resolute about the fact that his character needed to die" since the beginning of the series, encouraged him to write the scene.

 Voice acting

-Kanan is voiced by Freddie Prinze Jr. in Star Wars Rebels, Star Wars: Episode IX - The Rise of Skywalker, and the episode "Aftermath" of Star Wars: The Bad Batch, and by Michael Benyaer in the micro-series Lego Star Wars: Droid Tales.
+Kanan is voiced by Freddie Prinze Jr. in Star Wars Rebels, Star Wars: Episode IX – The Rise of Skywalker, and the episode "Aftermath" of Star Wars: The Bad Batch.

+He is also voiced by Michael Benyaer in the micro-series Lego Star Wars: Droid Tales.